 Strategy

-The Greater Manchester Local Enterprise Partnership and the Greater Manchester Combined Authority jointly own the Greater Manchester Strategy.
+The Greater Manchester Business Board and the Greater Manchester Combined Authority jointly own the Greater Manchester Strategy.

 The strategy sets out our vision that by 2031 the Manchester city region will have pioneered a new model for sustainable economic growth based around a more connected, talented and greener city region, where all our residents are able to contribute to and benefit from sustained prosperity and a good quality of life.